 Running Cypress Tests on BrowserStack

 Since Cypress supports parallel testing only in multiple virtual machine instances, you need to set up the whole environment and make Cypress execute your tests.
-But the best approach is to use cloud-based platform testing solutions since they have already set up the environment.
-Real browsers and devices are ready and waiting on the cloud; you just need to create test scripts and trigger the tests.
+If you’re wondering how to run a test multiple times in Cypress, cloud-based platform testing solutions are best since they have already set up the environment.
+Real browsers and devices are ready and waiting on the cloud; you need to create test scripts and trigger the tests.

 - Install Browserstack CLI